influxdata/influxdb-client-js/influxdb-client-apis.deleteorgsidownersidrequest.userid.md

 ## DeleteOrgsIDOwnersIDRequest.userID property

-The ID of the owner to remove.
+The ID of the user to remove.

 <b>Signature:</b>